Self-Harmony: Learning to Harmonize Self-Supervision and Self-Play in Test-Time Reinforcement Learning: Extra Experiments

 \subsection{Additive Reward vs. Multiplicative Reward}

 To further investigate the effect of different reward aggregation strategies, we compare the performance of the \textit{additive reward} and \textit{multiplicative reward} schemes.
 The additive reward uses a weighted sum of individual loss components, with weights set to match the proportional influence of each component in the multiplicative reward.
+Specifically, we aligned the weights based on the effective gradients derived from a first-order Taylor expansion.Our multiplicative reward is defined as: For correct answers ($R_{\text{solve}}=1$) and small penalty terms, this linearizes to: To control for hyperparameter influence, we configured the additive baseline ($R_{\text{add}} = w_3 R_{\text{solve}} + w_1 R_f + w_2 R_d$) to match this approximation strictly:$w_3 = 1 w_2 = -w_d$.
+This alignment ensures that both models are subject to identical penalty magnitudes for format and diversity violations.
+Consequently, the superior performance of Self-Harmony can be attributed to the structural advantage of the multiplicative design (which acts as a strict "AND" gate) rather than disparate hyperparameter settings.
 For a fair and controlled comparison, both rewards are normalized to 1, and all other hyperparameters and training settings are kept exactly the same.
 As shown in Figure~\ref{fig:add_multi}, while both methods achieve similar final performance, the multiplicative reward demonstrates slightly faster convergence in the early stages of training.